 - Delta Comfort+ upgrades – 3 days before departure

-- Waived same-day confirmed and standby flight changes
+- Waived fees for same-day confirmed and standby flight changes

 - Expedited baggage service

-You’ll earn more points per $1 spent on Delta flights and your First Class and Comfort+ upgrades will happen 3 days before your flight departs.
+You’ll earn more points per $1 spent on Delta flights and your first class and Comfort+ upgrades will happen three days before your flight departs.

 Plus, if you conclude your business before your scheduled time, you can head to the airport and fly standby on an earlier flight for free.

 You’ll eventually attain Platinum elite status, which comes with all the benefits of Silver and Gold, plus:

 - 9 Delta miles per $1 spent on Delta flights

 - First-class upgrades — Five days before departure